-"A Framework for Socially Inclusive Schools" describes the main concepts of Special Olympics Unified Champion Schools.
-This will provide leadership and guidance to educators, students, communities and advocates to promote successful and socially inclusive practices.
-The seven elements of the framework also help us organize, conduct and evaluate our own efforts toward creating and sustaining inclusive schools and communities.
+This resource document was created to describe the Special Olympics Project UNIFY® conceptual framework for providing leadership and guidance to educators, students, communities and advocates in promoting successful, socially inclusive practices.
+The seven elements of our framework also form the lens through which we organize, conduct and evaluate our own efforts toward creating and sustaining inclusive schools and communities.

-To what extent does our school foster physical and social interaction of diverse students through purposeful actions?
+To what extent does our school FOSTER

+PHYSICAL AND SOCIAL INTERACTION of diverse students through purposeful actions?

-What evidence do we have that we are successful or need more work?
+What evidence do we have that WE ARE SUCCESSFUL or need more work?

-After looking at the questions above, do you feel there is a gap between the goal of social inclusion and your current practice?
+After looking at these questions, do you feel there is a gap between the goal of social inclusion and your current practice?
 How would your students answer these questions?

-Special Olympics Unified Champion Schools: What Is It?
+Special Olympics Project UNIFY: What Is It?

-Special Olympics Unified Champion Schools is a program that engages schools in creating climates of inclusion, acceptance, respect, and human dignity for all students with and without intellectual disabilities.
+Special Olympics Project UNIFY is a program that engages schools in creating school climates of inclusion, acceptance, respect and human dignity for all students with and without intellectual disabilities.

-The initiatives that make up Special Olympics Unified Champion Schools are grouped into three core components: Unified Sports, which provide students with and without intellectual disabilities opportunities to participate in sports activities alongside one another; Inclusive Youth Leadership, where students of all abilities are given opportunities to take on leadership roles to promote inclusive activities in their school and community; and Whole-School Engagement, giving opportunities to all students in the school to participate and be exposed to messages and experiences of authentic inclusion through sustained school-wide awareness and education activities.
+The initiatives that make up Project UNIFY are grouped into three core components: Inclusive Sports, which provide students with and without intellectual disabilities opportunities to participate in sports activities alongside one another; Youth Leadership & Advocacy, where students of all abilities are given opportunities to take on leadership roles to promote inclusive activities in their school and community; and Whole-School Engagement, giving opportunities to all students in the school to participate and be exposed to messages and experiences of authentic inclusion through sustained school-wide awareness and education activities.

-Special Olympics Unified Champion Schools builds on Special Olympics' values, principles, practices, experiences and impacts.
-This approach incorporates Special Olympics sports and related activities while enhancing the youth experience and empowering them to be change agents in their communities.
-This requires a shift in current programs and paradigms from a focus on events to committing to a movement advocating for youth as leaders.
+Special Olympics Project UNIFY builds on Special Olympics' values, principles, practices, experiences and impacts.
+This approach incorporates Special Olympics sports and related activities, yet this new way of operating requires a shift in current programs and paradigms from a focus on events to committing to a movement advocating for youth as change agents now and in the future.